Toddlers and concert aren’t words that one hears together often, but with these tips attending a concert for toddlers is an absolute blast.

 Take ear protection (just in case)

-Since this was a concert for toddlers I figured that the volume would be at a suitable level but I took ear plugs and headphones just in case.
+Since this was a concert for toddlers I figured that the volume would be at a suitable level but I took earplugs and headphones just in case.
 A concert for kids is still a concert and it could be loud, especially if your kid is sensitive to loud noises.
-Mara absolutely HATES loudness.
+My oldest absolutely HATES loudness.
 I was a little worried about how she would do at The Wiggles concert, but the volume was honestly perfect.
 I am glad that I had some earphones for her as a precaution.
 If it had been loud she would have been freaking out.

 Take snacks and drinks